nf-core/test-datasets/data/delete_me/estsfs/read_me.md

 ## Introduction
-The folder contain three test data files for the module, est-sfs:
+The folder contain three test data files for the module, est-sfs

 1). config-JC.txt : This file consists of three lines of text in the following order: n_outgroup [1, 2, or 3]
 model [0, 1 or 2]